andrewheekin/obsidian-folder-periodic-notes/README.md

 ### Commands
 1. Open daily note
     - Automatically creates the monthly and yearly note also, if none exists.
+2. Open weekly note
+    - User enters the week number to create
-2. Open monthly note
+3. Open monthly note
     - User enters the month to create
-3. Open yearly note
+4. Open yearly note
     - User enters the year to create